MeiXuan123/DengueSafe-App/README.md

 ## Documentation
 All documents can be found under the Documention folder

-- Report:
-The Report is named: SRS-Report.pdf.
+1. Software Requirements Specification Report: SRS-Report.pdf.

-- Analysis Model Diagrams
+2. Analysis Model Diagrams: ‘Diagrams’ folder.
-All the diagrams e.g. Use Case Model, Dialog Map, Class Diagram and Sequence Diagrams can be found inside the ‘Diagrams’ folder.
 The diagrams are in .jpg/.png format.

-- Live App Demo:
-The video is named: App-Demo.mp4
-The video can also be found at : https://youtu.be/l07JdE6q9GU
+3. Live App Demo: App-Demo.mp4 and can also be found at : https://youtu.be/l07JdE6q9GU

 ## Developed by:
-NTU Students:
 Pal, Aratrika
 Tan Mei Xuan
 Tan Min, Tricia
 Bachhas Nikita
 Loh Xin Yi
 Ong Li Wen